Frank Lloyd Wright designed the Muirhead Farmhouse for Robert and Elizabeth Muirhead in 1950.

-So they turned to Wright.
 He proposed a Usonian-style residence that would accommodate the needs of a working farm.
 Built of Chicago brick, Tidewater Red Cypress and concrete, Wright separated the bedrooms from the more public areas with a closed pergola, which created a tranquil sleep environment.
-The Muirhead Farmhouse remains in the family today and is run as a bed and breakfast by Sarah Muirhead Petersdorf and her husband, who restored the farmhouse from 2003-2005.
+The house underwent an extensive restoration in 2003 and now remains in the care of the Muirhead family.
 The surrounding farmlands—now the Muirhead Springs Preserve—have been turned into prairie grasslands.